 Kitchen Island Countertops

-Choose the best surface for your kitchen island.
+What you need to know to choose the best surface for your kitchen island.

 What's the best material for your kitchen island countertop—granite, butcher block, stainless steel, laminate or concrete?
 While maintenance, durability and budget should be top concerns, you should start with the basics.